JasonSTLee/Retirement-Analysis/README.md

 [Dashboard Link](https://public.tableau.com/app/profile/jason.lee2654/viz/ETFResearchProject/Dashboard1)

+# Retirement GUI
+As a side project to enhance my Python skills, I also created a GUI using Tkinter that allows users to fill in their stock preferences, monthly contributions and number of years to invest.
+Then users can calculate their expected return, based on average yoy growth (or decline), before and after taxes (for the state of California).

 ## How It's Made:

 **Tech used:** Python (libraries include Pandas, OS, time, matplotlib, and yfinance), PostgreSQL, and Tableau